🍽️ RESTAURANT INSURANCE SPECIALISTS

 The Situation

 Cocktail bar plus live music venue, 3,800 sf, 120 seats plus 18-seat bar, $42 average ticket, 28 staff, Mixed Beverage Permit, late-hours operation, SXSW peak-week concentration.
-A patron was served during SXSW peak weekend over a 90-minute window.
+The operator came to us for a fresh review of their existing program.
+A patron had been served during SXSW peak weekend over a 90-minute window.
 Staff observed the patron's increasing intoxication and escorted him out at 1:30am.
 The patron caused an off-premises accident causing serious bodily injury to a pedestrian.
 The plaintiff filed a Texas Dramshop Act claim alleging negligent service.

 What We Did

-We re-read the operator's safe-harbor documentation discipline on video — TABC seller-server training records, management observation log cadence, transaction-record audit trail, refusal-of-service incident protocol.
-We surfaced the gap between certification-in-the-binder versus operationally-observable defense substance and coordinated the liquor liability tower against Travis County rising-trajectory venue patterns.
+We re-read the operator's safe-harbor documentation discipline on video — TABC seller-server training records, management observation log cadence, POS-transaction records, refusal-of-service incident protocol.
+The inherited program's coverage structure assumed the certification-in-the-binder was sufficient; we surfaced the gap between that assumption and the operationally-observable defense that Travis County venue patterns actually require, and coordinated the liquor liability coverage accordingly.

 🎯 The Outcome

 Safe-harbor defense under Tex.
 Alco.
 Bev.
 Code § 106.14 partially applied — TABC training was documented, but the management observation log showed a gap during the relevant 90-minute window.
-Settlement landed within the liquor liability tower.
-Operator now carries enhanced TABC documentation cadence plus management observation logs plus transaction-record audit trail discipline plus HB 1024 cocktails-to-go operational scope review.
+Settlement landed within the liquor liability coverage.
+Operator now carries enhanced TABC documentation cadence plus management observation logs plus POS-transaction records discipline plus HB 1024 cocktails-to-go operational scope review.

 Fast casual quick-service restaurant